 Off-Sales and compliance with the Health Protection (Coronavirus Restrictions) (England) Regulations 2020

 These Q and A’s have been prepared to assist you if you are thinking of providing off-sales during the COVID-19 pandemic.
-Please make sure you have read the explanation of Regulation 4 at the bottom of this page which clarifies consumption off the premises.

 Q: Can I legally provide off-sales in sealed or open containers from my premises - for example a pint of draught beer to take away and consume elsewhere?

 A: Yes, if you have the necessary off-sales permission on your licence with no further restrictions.
 This will be stated on your premises licence and you should check the times and days permitted and review any conditions that might be relevant.
 NOTE: Any off-sales authorised by a Club Premises Certificate MUST be sold in sealed containers.

 Q: What if customers take away alcohol and are congregating in the immediate vicinity and consuming their alcohol?